 Another treasure chest, located on the web, is called Craigslist.
 I’m sure many of you, especially Americans, have used this website.
 It’s active in Japan’s big cities with all kinds of offers, from dining tables, cabinets, beds, chairs, sofas, etc. I’m very lucky to get a second-hand but barely-used road bicycle through Craigslist.
 Buying through Craigslist include arranging delivery or pickup directly with the seller.
 Recently, a new mobile application-based second-hand hub called Mercari was launched.
 It’s getting very popular nowadays, but I notice most of the things on offer are small items, e.g. cups, decorative stuffs, cute containers, and cute pillows or puffy seats.

 Of course, aside from all those shops and websites above, you can find everything you need at Amazon.jp.
 Pay for the Amazon Prime and you’ll feel like a king: they deliver the next day.
 But be careful, not all items being sold on the website are authentic.

 I think getting a bicycle is a must in Japan.
-You can find them at bicycle shops around your house, the electronic shops mentioned above, MUJI, or Amazon.
+You can get them from bicycle shops around your house, the electronic shops mentioned above, MUJI, or Amazon.
 After getting your bicycle, you need to register them as your property through the bicycle shop where you buy it.
-The bicycle shop will register your name and address and put a sticker on your bicycle, like a license plate on a car 🙂 Yes, this country is full of regulations.
+The bicycle shop will register your name and address and put a sticker on your bicycle, like a license plate on a car. 🙂 Yes, this country is full of regulations.
 Your apartment building management may also ask you to register your bicycles and they will issue yet another sticker.
 This is important, though, because non-labeled bicycles may be disposed of during major building clean-ups.